SoyeonHH/ASSAY/README.md

     --prompt_file assay/judge/prompt_bio.txt
 ```

-`prompt_bio.txt` rephrases the rubric for protocol evaluation.
-Unlike the materials science prompt it is reference-based and scores eight criteria, which is the configuration the reported biology results were produced with.
-Equivalence Rewriting is unchanged across domains, since PubChem resolution applies to reagents as well.
+`prompt_bio.txt` is reference-based and scores eight criteria, matching the reported biology setting.

 ## Contrastive Pair Construction

 Preference pairs are built from disagreement between judges on the same augmented recipe.
-For Error Injection the lower score is preferred; for Equivalence Rewriting the higher score is preferred.
-Both directions are filtered against a per-sample anchor score.
+The lower score is preferred for Error Injection, the higher for Equivalence Rewriting, and both are filtered against a per-sample anchor score.

 ```bash
 python -m assay.training.build_dpo_pairs \